 Matthew Yoder, PhD, and Sonya Norman, PhD

-Research findings over the past decade have shown a connection between posttraumatic stress disorder (PTSD) and neurocognitive disorders (NCD) among older adults and survivors of traumatic brain injuries.
-However, we do not have sufficient longitudinal data to fully understand the pathways through which PTSD and NCD alter one another's risk and expression.
+Research findings over the past decade have shown a connection between posttraumatic stress disorder (PTSD) and neurocognitive disorders (NCD) among older adults and those who experienced traumatic brain injuries (TBI).
+However, we do not have sufficient data to fully understand the complex pathways through which PTSD and NCD alter one another's risk and expression.

 NCD and Dementia

 NCD refers to the group of disorders in which the primary clinical concern is acquired cognitive impairment rather than developmental cognitive impairment.
-With the release of DSM-5, the term "dementia" has been subsumed by the classification NCD (1).
+With the release of the 5th edition of the Diagnostic and Statistical Manual (DSM-5), the term "dementia" was subsumed by the classification NCD (1).
 It is noted in DSM-5 that "dementia" may be retained for use in settings where the term is customary and understood by patients and clinicians.
-However, NCD is preferable, especially for conditions that affect younger individuals and are not degenerative (e.g., secondary impairment to traumatic brain injury or HIV).
+However, NCD is preferable, especially for conditions that affect younger individuals and are not degenerative (e.g., secondary impairment to TBI or HIV).
 As cognitive deficit can occur in a number of domains (i.e., complex attention, executive function, learning and memory, language, perceptual-motor, and social cognition), the broader definition of NCD is also useful when decline occurs in a single domain, rendering the term "dementia" inaccurate (1).

 Mild NCD Versus Major NCD